email4reg/Tyrant/README.md

 Goal
 --------------------------

-[1]This repository aims at summing up in the same place all the important notions that are covered in Elements of Financial Risk Management course, and include:
+This repository aims at summing up in the same place all the important notions that are covered in Elements of Financial Risk Management course, and include:

 * AR, MA model
 * GARCH, NGARCH, et al.